CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 You need the rights to edit in COMEDI (ask for access in the group FIN-CLARIN from CSC, if you do not have the rights yet).
 Login to [COMEDI](https://clarino.uib.no/comedi/records).
 Open the menu under "CMDI Records" and choose "Create a metadata record".

 In order to create a new article, you first have to choose a CMDI profile.
-For the time being (a new profile is being created) choose:
+For the time being (a new profile is being created) for a corpus, choose:

     profile: clarin.eu:cr1:p_1361876010571 - resourceInfo / 1.1

+For a tool, choose the following profile:

+    profile: clarin.eu:cr1:p_1360931019836  - resourceInfo / 1.1

 Add the identifier for this record, which results from the PID, in the form `lb-yyyymmddxx` (lb stands for language bank), e.g. lb-2025013021.